shariq1989/cookbook/content/recipe/chicken_salmoriglio.md

 6. Make cuts in the chicken thighs, about 3, and arrange them in the [baking dish](https://amzn.to/3mqJp8X).
 7. Cover the chicken with more of the reserved olive oil mixture and fresh parsley.
 Set the remaining olive oil mixture aside.
 8. Nestle the cut lemons into the [baking dish](https://amzn.to/3mqJp8X), cut side up and add the sundried tomatoes.
-9. Bake for 20 minutes at 475 degrees.
+9. Cook for 20 minutes at 475 degrees.
 10. Remove the sundried tomatoes and set them aside.
-Then, turn the broiler to high and continue cooking the chicken for 5-10 minutes until the chicken has reached 160 degrees internally and begun to brown.
+Then, turn the broiler to high and continue cooking the chicken for 5-10 minutes until the chicken has reached 165 degrees internally and begun to brown.
 11. To serve, return the sundried tomatoes to the dish and then squeeze the juice from the cooked lemon into the reserved olive oil mixture and pour it over the chicken.
 Garnish with fresh parsley, and enjoy!

 #### GRILLED CHICKEN SALMORIGLIO INSTRUCTIONS